 Use this same method for any service or client which allows you to export your contacts to a CSV file.
-If you have a Yahoo email account, for example, click on the Contacts tab and select Export from the Tools pull-down menu.
-Press the Export Now button next to Yahoo!
-CSV, type in the CAPTCHA code, and Yahoo will automatically begin exporting your addresses.
+If you have a Yahoo email account, for example, click on Contacts and then Actions>Export.
+Select the Yahoo CSV radio button and press Export Now.
 Then it's just a matter of importing the file into Gmail as outlined above.

 It doesn't matter whether we're sitting at the library or fixing Uncle Pete's PC.
 If we're sitting in front of a computer, we're probably going to check our Gmail to see if we have any urgent messages.
 That's fine, but what if you forget to sign out?
 The next person that uses the PC will able to jump into your account and read all of your conversations.
 Even worse, that person could send out emails on your behalf and create all kinds of chaos.
 And all because you forgot to sign out.

 Don't sweat it, Google has your back.
 Scroll down below your inbox and take note of the Details URL.
 Right next to it, Google tells you when the last account activity took place, and from which IP it originated from.

 When you click on the Details link, a new window pops up with more detailed information about any recent activity that occurred on your account, including the IP address, date and time, and even the access type (browser, mobile, POP3, SMTP, and so forth).